Creating Pathways from Science Student to Science Career

 The ISE has three goals:

 1) Serve as a training center for students in the natural and health sciences to develop the skills needed to create science ventures.
 Skills are reinforced through two courses in science entrepreneurship and the ISE led Clinical Nuclear Science Program.

 2) Provide opportunities for students and faculty to conduct research, create and upgrade products, and provide other services for external clients.
-Projects range from how cryogenic technology can improve wind turbine gearbox bearings to performing research for the wild bird feeding industry.
+Projects have ranged from how cryogenic technology can improve wind turbine gearbox bearings to performing research for the wild bird feeding industry.

 3) Promote science entrepreneurship to the larger community.
-The Institute hosts the Science Entrepreneurship Speaker Series that focuses on science entrepreneurship and how increased emphasis on entrepreneurship can fuel job creation and societal well-being.
+The Institute for Science Entrepreneurship Speaker Series focuses on science entrepreneurship and how increased emphasis on entrepreneurship can fuel job creation and societal well-being.

 For more information about the Institute for Science Entrepreneurship, contact Dr. David Horn at 217-424-6392 or via e-mail at firstname.lastname@example.org.